mlm20/terra-health-archetypes/spec.md

 - **Terra API Response Parsing:** The structure of JSON responses from Terra API endpoints (like `/daily`, `/sleep`, etc.) can vary.
 Ensure parsing logic (e.g., in the backend's `fetchTerraData` function) correctly handles potential nesting, typically looking for the data array within `response.data.data` or sometimes `response.data`, before defaulting to an empty array on error or unexpected structure.
 - **Vite Dev Server Proxy:** When running the React frontend (Vite) and Node.js backend locally on different ports, configure Vite's `server.proxy` in `vite.config.ts` to forward API requests (e.g., `/api/*`) from the frontend to the backend server's port (e.g., `http://localhost:3000`).
 Remember to restart the Vite dev server after modifying the config.
 - **Local Authentication Flow (No Webhooks):** The current simplified setup avoids external webhooks by having the frontend extract `user_id` from Terra's redirect URL and send it to a dedicated backend endpoint (`/api/terra/confirm-auth`) to associate it with the session ID.
 This relies on Terra consistently providing `user_id` in the success redirect parameters.
+- **OpenAI API Key and Credits:** An OpenAI API key must be obtained from [platform.openai.com](https://platform.openai.com/) and added to the `.env` file as `OPENAI_API_KEY`.
+Ensure the associated OpenAI account has sufficient credits or a payment method set up, as both text and image generation API calls incur costs.
+- **OpenAI Node.js Library:** The backend uses the official `openai` library (`npm install openai`) for interacting with OpenAI APIs (Chat Completions, Image Generation).
+- **Environment Variable Loading (`.env`):** Ensure `dotenv.config()` is called at the **very beginning** of `server/src/index.ts`, before any other modules are imported, especially those that initialize clients or services requiring environment variables (e.g., OpenAI client).
+If the `.env` file is in the project root, the path for the server (running from `server/`) should be `dotenv.config({ path: '../.env' });`.
+Incorrect loading order or path will lead to errors like missing API keys.
+- **TypeScript `unknown` Type Handling:** When fetching data from external APIs (e.g., Terra, OpenAI), the response is often typed as `unknown` after `response.json()`.
+To ensure type safety and prevent runtime errors, define appropriate TypeScript interfaces that model the expected API response structure.
+Use type assertion (e.g., `const jsonData = await response.json() as MyExpectedInterface;`) to inform TypeScript about the data's shape.
+- **Port Conflict (EADDRINUSE):** If the backend server fails to start with an `EADDRINUSE` error (e.g., "address already in use :::3000"), it means another process is already using the designated port.
+Identify and stop the conflicting process (e.g., using `lsof -i :PORT` and `kill -9 PID` on macOS/Linux) before attempting to restart the server.

 ---